Alcohol and Acetaminophen: Can You Take Them Together?

 What should you do?

-Do not take acetaminophen during or for at least 24-48 hours after a heavy drinking episode.
-The combination of an induced CYP2E1 system, depleted glutathione, and possible dehydration meaningfully raises the chance of liver injury at doses that would otherwise be safe.
+After a heavy drinking episode: Avoid acetaminophen during and for a day or two afterward.
+The combination of an induced CYP2E1 system, depleted glutathione, and possible dehydration raises the chance of liver injury even at amounts that would otherwise be fine.
+If symptoms of liver injury appear, treat it as an emergency.

 Which specific products are affected?